Service Improvement Poster Presentation (SIPP)

 1. Presentation day

-During the final week of the project block, each group of trainees will attend an event where they will display and answer questions on their poster, give a live 30-minute presentation of their project proposal (which each trainee will present a segment of), and answer questions on this from markers and an invited audience, which will include their project stakeholder(s).
+During the final week of the project block, each group of trainees will attend an event where they will display and answer questions on their poster, give a live 30-minute presentation of their project (which each trainee will present a segment of), and answer questions on this from a SIPP marker and representatives from the service, including the project supervisor(s).
 This event will last around 90 minutes for each group of trainees.

 1. Reflections